 f) RELAY SETUP

 Before shipment, the relay is set with factory default settings.
 These include the Unit ID, the Baud Rate, and the Factory Passwords.
-The default communications parameters are listed below in Table 4-1.
+The default communications parameters are listed in the table below.

 Table 4-1: FACTORY DEFAULT COMMUNICATIONS PARAMETERS